 <img src="https://:0/" alt="https://ssl.gstatic.com/ui/v1/icons/mail/images/cleardot.gif" height="1" width="1">NCYL provides health, dental, life, short and long-term disability insurance, vacation and sick benefits, sabbatical, and an employer contribution to a retirement plan.

 How To Apply

-Applicants of color, those who will increase the diversity of NCYL, and those with personal experience with the justice system are strongly encouraged to apply.
+Applicants of color, those who will increase the diversity of NCYL, and those with personal experience with the foster and probation systems, as well as those who have experienced homelessness are strongly encouraged to apply.